uadmin/uadmin/docs/_build/html/_sources/tags.rst.txt

     `uadmin:"pattern:(regexp)"`

-Open your Todo List project, go to the items.go and set the pattern tag in the Cost field.
+Open your Todo List project, go to the item.go and set the pattern tag in the Cost field.
 Let's say ^[0-9]*$.
 This accepts numeric characters only.

 .. code-block:: go